 Since it was first announced at E3 2013, the PS4 has been in hot contention with Microsoft's Xbox One.
 When its rival stumbled with a now-reversed "always online" policy that had gamers fretting, Sony jumped at the chance to win hearts and minds and rack up pre-orders.

-And speaking of games, the PlayStation 4 is a few months old and still short on AAA titles.
-Like the Xbox One, it came out of the gate with some solid multiplatform releases, mostly uprezzed last gen titles like Assassin's Creed IV: Black Flag, NBA 2K14 and Battlefield 4.
-As far as exclusives go, it really only has Killzone: Shadow Fall and Infamous: Second Son to brag about, with Infamous being the true stand out game.
+The PlayStation 4 is already seven months old, but is still short on AAA titles.
+Like the Xbox One, it came out of the gate with some solid multiplatform releases, mostly uprezzed last-gen titles like Assassin's Creed IV: Black Flag, NBA 2K14 and Battlefield 4.
+As far as exclusives go, though, it really only has Killzone: Shadow Fall, Infamous: Second Son and the HD re-release of The Last of Us to brag about.

 In an ideal world, every gamer would get to have both.
 The two consoles would share shelf space in living rooms worldwide, cats and dogs would frolic together, Apple and Android fans would laugh off their differences and everyone would have grown up with a pony.

-The cold reality is that neither machine is cheap, and they're both vying for the same spot in your entertainment center, your heart and your budget.
+The reality is that neither machine is cheap, and they're both vying for the same spot in your entertainment center, your heart and your hard-earned dollars.
 Even if you plan to eventually buy both, essential questions remain: what can the PS4 do that the new Xbox cannot, and vice versa?
 For the long and short of Sony's new system, read on, dear gamer, read on.